ballena-io/ballena-docs/security-and-risks.md

 ### 3rd Party Risks

-TODO

-Ballena serves as a yield aggregator by providing vaults which auto-compounds rewards.
+ballena.io serves as a yield aggregator by providing vaults which auto-compounds rewards.
+We've verified the security of each of the vaults before publishing.
 However, vaults does not indicate any partnership or support by ballena.io.
-We've mitigated this risk by splitting the vaults into 'turbo' and 'non-turbo' based on the individual yield farm's reputability on the BSC space, of which 'turbo' vaults are considered more risky.

 ## Smart Contracts

 ### Audits

-name, ex.
-DefiYield.info 1 \(release date\) name, ex.
-Hacken - ACryptoSFarmV2 \(release date\) Smart contracts are forked from yearn.finance and beefy.finance.
+Audits in progress.
+Published here soon.

 ### Deployed

-All deployed contracts have verified and published source codes on BscScan. \(link\)
+All deployed contracts have verified and published source codes on tokenomics () and BscScan. \(link\)

+Activos
+Los contratos (código) actualmente activos han sido verificados y publicados en Tokenomics y en BSCScan.

+Total supply was minted and deposited to corresponding Smart Contracts for distribution:
+Platform users rewards, 24,000 BALLE in Smart Contracts: 0x2305423942390582058092 BALLE holders rewards, 13,000 BALLE in Smart Contracts: 0x2305423942390582058092 Dev Team funds, 3000 BALLE in Smart Contracts:

+0x2305423942390582058092
+0x2305423942390582058092
+0x2305423942390582058092
+0x2305423942390582058092
+0x2305423942390582058092
+0x2305423942390582058092
+0x2305423942390582058092

+No more supply is possible, minter account was removed from Smart Contractsand is not possible to set a new one.
+Transactions: 0x2305423942390582058092 and 0x2305423942390582058092.